stevedunx/os-python-intro/exercises/6-loops.md

     some_fib = [0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89]

-get the list of numbers in some_fib that are either divisible by two or five.
+Get the list of numbers in some_fib that are either divisible by two or five.

 Can you do this in one line?